Is £5m fight for third now between three teams?

 Last updated on .From the section Scottish Premiership

-The term 'third' carries weight in the Scottish Premiership - £5m and a guaranteed European place in fact.
+The term 'third' carries weight in the Scottish Premiership - £5m and a guaranteed European place, in fact.

-Hearts know all too well, having finished behind Celtic and Rangers last season and enjoyed a run in the Europa Conference League.
+Hearts know that well, having finished behind Celtic and Rangers last season and enjoyed a run in the Europa Conference League.

-This season, the accolade of finishing third seemed to have been theirs already after strong start to the season couple with relative crises developing at Hibernian and Aberdeen.
+This season, the accolade of finishing third seemed to have been theirs already after a strong start to the season coupled with relative crises developing at Hibernian and Aberdeen.

 But February and March have brought the latter two back into the contest with four games to go before the split and one key encounter of two of the teams concerned on the horizon.